It doesn’t matter if you are building a new kitchen from scratch, or refinishing your existing cabinets, two tone kitchens are still on fire in 2022!

 You might be asking “I’m sorry, green and gray?” after that last photo.

-The island actually is a charcoal color: Sherwin Williams Iron Ore (yet again!).
+The island actually is a charcoal color and not blue: Sherwin Williams Iron Ore (yet again!).
 The filter is just doing the most!

 Here’s another shot of the same kitchen with a different filter: